Hollywood Foreign Press Association: History

 The association was founded in 1943, by Los Angeles-based foreign journalists who wanted a more organized distributing process for cinema news to non-U.S. markets.

 The first Golden Globes awardees were for the cinema industry in early 1944 with a ceremony at 20th Century Fox.
 There, Jennifer Jones was awarded "Best Actress" honors for The Song of Bernadette, which also won for "Best Film", while Paul Lukas took home "Best Actor" laurels for Watch on the Rhine.
 Awards were presented in the form of scrolls.

 The following year members came up with the idea of presenting winners with a golden globe encircled with a strip of motion picture film and mounted on a pedestal.

 In 1950, differing philosophies among members caused a schism within the organization, resulting in a split into two separate groups: The Hollywood Foreign Correspondents Association and the Foreign Press Association of Hollywood.
 The separation ended in 1955 when the journalists reunited under the collective title The Hollywood Foreign Press Association with firm guidelines and requirements for membership.

 In 1955, the Golden Globes began honoring achievements in television as well as in film.
 The first honorees in the "Best Television Show" category that year were Dinah Shore, Lucy & Desi, The American Comedy and Davy Crockett.

 After multiple controversies and attempts at reform, HFPA was rebranded to the Golden Globe Foundation on June 12, 2023, and the assets related to the Golden Globes had been purchased by Dick Clark Productions and Eldridge Industries, with the proceeds going to a new non-profit created to continue the charitable giving of the HFPA.

 In December 2023, 64 former HFPA members (who had remained as Golden Globes voters) threatened to withhold their ballots after being informed they would not receive tickets to the Globes ceremony.

 At the 81st Golden Globe Awards in 2024, multiple celebrities thanked the now defunct organization.

 In February 2025, former HFPA members were informed they would no longer receive a yearly $75,000 payment from the Golden Globes Awards owners.

+Lawsuit against Jay Penske and Penske Media

+In July 2026, the HFPA sued Jay Penske and Penske Media in federal court over their acquisition of the Golden Globe Awards.
+Penske Media’s ownership of the Golden Globe Awards as well as its ownership of Hollywood publications including The Hollywood Reporter, Variety and Deadline has been a source of controversy.
+The Golden Globe Awards are presented by the Penske-owned Dick Clark Productions.
+The federal suite alleges violations of federal and state antitrust laws.
+It is alleged that this acquisition was done by Penske to influence awards season races.
+The HFPA is seeking $150 million in damages and the invalidation of the agreement that transferred ownership of the Golden Globes to Penske Media.